Which difficulty level should I choose for my pet?

 - Their instinct may make them start chewing their way into the treats, instead of working for them.

-- If we don't teach them the playing rules, and how the puzzle works their chewing instincts will kick in.
+- If we don't teach them the playing rules and how the puzzle works their chewing instincts may kick in.

-- The biggest challenge for you is having the patience to teach them how to solve the puzzle.
+- You will need patience to teach them how to solve the puzzle.

 Levels of Difficulty Explained